 Court battles raged for the next two years, with VW paying out billions.
 Allegations against Bosch of being involved in the affair become more substantial, with documents used in a US court saying manipulations in emissions tests had been “an open secret” between VW and its subcontractor.

 Volkswagen was stuck with millions of recalled cars and started making changes to them to get them back out into the market.
 The drive to retrofit older diesel cars helped to create new standards for manufacturing and testing, but it does little to reduce the rise of hybrid and electric alternatives.

-Today, the market share of diesel cars in the UK is around 30%.
-In September last year, diesel received another blow when Porsche announced that it would cease production of diesel cars in favour of electric and hybrid alternatives.
+Today, the market share of diesel cars in the UK is around 25%.
+This is projected to reduce every year as more consumers – and indeed manufacturers – move away from diesel cars.
+Diesel received another blow when Porsche announced that it would cease production of diesel cars in favour of electric and hybrid alternatives.

 The Future of Diesel Cars

 The fallout from ‘Dieselgate’ is still being felt today.
-It has reshaped Europe’s biggest car maker, accelerated the rise of electric cars and made diesel fuel the a pariah in the eyes of the media.
+It has reshaped Europe’s biggest car maker, accelerated the rise of electric cars and made diesel fuel the enemy in the eyes of the media.

 Plummeting sales of diesel cars have driven Britain’s auto industry to the brink of a crisis.
 The axe has fallen on thousands of manufacturing jobs and car dealerships have been threatened with savage restructuring.

 The only way to know for sure is to wait and see.
-The fate of diesel is yet to be determined, but as long as they’re on the road, we’ll insure them.
+The future of diesel cars is yet to be determined, but as long as they’re on the road, we’ll insure them.
 Contact us today for a quote.